legumeinfo/lupinusmine/README.md

-# LupinMine
+# LupinusMine
-A mine with lupin genomic data loaded from the LIS datastore
+A mine with Lupinus genomic data loaded from the LIS datastore